-Permanente Quarry is in compliance with SMARA, and is working with the SFBRWQCB on water quality requirements and discharge permits.
+Permanente Quarry is in compliance with SMARA, and is working with the SFBRWQCB on water quality requirements, workplans, investigations, treatment plant operations, and compliance with discharge permits.
 The following tasks should be undertaken to control potential erosion and maintain slope stability on the site:

 - 1. The perimeter slopes of the WMSA and EMSA rock storage piles should continue to be monitored for erosion control and modified, as necessary. - 2.
 The mitigation measures implemented to control runoff from the road running mid-slope south of the WMSA should be monitored, and modified, as necessary. - 3.
 The final report of the re-vegetation test plots should be submitted to the County. - 4.
 The drainage ditches and sediment catch basins constructed in the EMSA rock storage area should be monitored, cleaned out, and repaired as necessary. - 5.
-The rock-armored outfall of the stormwater Pond 30 should be monitored and modified, as necessary.

-- 6. The operator's geotechnical consultant should continue to monitor the long-term stability of the highwalls in the North Quarry, and the slope on the south side of the WMSA rock storage pile.
+The rock-armored outfall of the stormwater Pond 30 should be monitored and modified, as necessary. - 6.
+The operator's geotechnical consultant should continue to monitor the long-term stability of the highwalls in the North Quarry, and the slope on the south side of the WMSA rock storage pile.
 The mine operator and geotechnical consultant should report to the County, as soon as possible, any changes in the stability of the mine slopes. - 7.
-The locations of any new deposits of limestone washout fines in the EMSA should be surveyed to demonstrate that they will be buried as required by COA #70d. - The County should remain in contact with the SFBRWQCB regarding water quality investigations.
-The mine operator should inform the County when results of water quality investigations may impact reclamation of the mine. - 9.
+The locations of any new deposits of limestone washout fines in the EMSA should be surveyed to demonstrate that they will be buried as required by COA #70d. - 8.
+The operator should continue to provide to the County updated maps of material stockpile locations, as soon as possible, but at least each year before the annual inspection.

+- The County should remain in contact with the SFBRWQCB regarding water quality investigations.
+The mine operator should inform the County when results of water quality investigations may impact reclamation of the mine. - 10.
 When the PCRA remediation plan is approved by the SFBRWQCB and other permitting agencies, the plan should be incorporated into the RPA.
-Pending this plan's approval, the County should continue with implementing the PCRA mitigation measures and conditions that are part of the June 26, 2012 RPA approval. - 10.
-The erosion control measure implemented along the slopes draining to Permanente Creek should be monitored and repaired as necessary. - 11.
-The County should inspect the new primary and secondary crusher area for compliance with erosion and drainage requirements as part of the pre-winter inspection.
+Pending this plan's approval, the County should continue with implementing the PCRA mitigation measures and conditions that are part of the June 26, 2012 RPA approval. - 11.
+The erosion control measure implemented along the slopes draining to Permanente Creek should be monitored and repaired as necessary. - 12.
+The County should re-inspect the new primary and secondary crusher area for compliance with erosion and drainage requirements as part of the pre-winter inspection.